nsrau/azure-docs.it-it/articles/governance/policy/how-to/guest-configuration-create.md

 ---
-title: Come creare i criteri di configurazione Guest
+title: How to create Guest Configuration policies
-description: Informazioni su come creare criteri di configurazione Guest di criteri di Azure per macchine virtuali Windows o Linux. ms.date: 09/20/2019 ms.topic: conceptual ms.openlocfilehash: 2f8ad66e636f7fa37d94d24d12a2537759a3304b ms.sourcegitcommit: 653e9f61b24940561061bd65b2486e232e41ead4 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 11/21/2019
+description: Learn how to create an Azure Policy Guest Configuration policy for Windows or Linux VMs with Azure PowerShell. ms.date: 11/21/2019 ms.topic: conceptual ms.openlocfilehash: 2e653d07e783425afdcd71f9d58e3569692faaf9 ms.sourcegitcommit: dd0304e3a17ab36e02cf9148d5fe22deaac18118 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 11/22/2019
-ms.locfileid: "74279366"
+ms.locfileid: "74407046"
 ---
-# <a name="how-to-create-guest-configuration-policies"></a>Come creare i criteri di configurazione Guest
+# <a name="how-to-create-guest-configuration-policies"></a>How to create Guest Configuration policies

-La configurazione Guest usa un modulo di risorse DSC ( [desired state Configuration](/powershell/scripting/dsc/overview/overview) ) per creare la configurazione per il controllo delle macchine Azure.
-La configurazione DSC definisce la condizione in cui deve trovarsi il computer.
-Se la valutazione della configurazione ha esito negativo, viene attivato l'effetto del criterio **auditIfNotExists** e il computer viene considerato **non conforme**.
+Guest Configuration uses a [Desired State Configuration](/powershell/scripting/dsc/overview/overview) (DSC) resource module to create the configuration for auditing of the Azure machines.
+The DSC configuration defines the condition that the machine should be in.
+If the evaluation of the configuration fails, the Policy effect **auditIfNotExists** is triggered and the machine is considered **non-compliant**.

-La [configurazione Guest di criteri di Azure](/azure/governance/policy/concepts/guest-configuration) può essere usata solo per controllare le impostazioni all'interno dei computer.
-La correzione delle impostazioni all'interno dei computer non è ancora disponibile.
+[Azure Policy Guest Configuration](../concepts/guest-configuration.md) can only be used to audit settings inside machines.
+Remediation of settings inside machines isn't yet available.

-Usare le azioni seguenti per creare una configurazione personalizzata per la convalida dello stato di una macchina di Azure.
+Use the following actions to create your own configuration for validating the state of an Azure machine.

 > [!IMPORTANT]
-> I criteri personalizzati con la configurazione Guest sono una funzionalità in anteprima.
+> Custom policies with Guest Configuration is a Preview feature.

-## <a name="add-the-guestconfiguration-resource-module"></a>Aggiungere il modulo della risorsa GuestConfiguration
+## <a name="add-the-guestconfiguration-resource-module"></a>Add the GuestConfiguration resource module

-Per creare un criterio di configurazione Guest, è necessario aggiungere il modulo della risorsa.
-Questo modulo di risorse può essere usato con PowerShell installato localmente, con [Azure cloud Shell](https://shell.azure.com)o con l' [immagine Azure PowerShell Docker](https://hub.docker.com/rsdk-powershell/).
+To create a Guest Configuration policy, the resource module must be added.
+This resource module can be used with locally installed PowerShell, with [Azure Cloud Shell](https://shell.azure.com), or with the [Azure PowerShell Core Docker image](https://hub.docker.com/r/azuresdk/azure-powershell-core).

 ### <a name="base-requirements"></a>Requisiti di base

-Il modulo della risorsa di configurazione Guest richiede il seguente software:
+The Guest Configuration resource module requires the following software:

 - PowerShell.
 Se non è ancora installato, seguire [queste istruzioni](/powershell/scripting/install/installing-powershell).
-- Azure PowerShell 1.5.0 o versione successiva.
+- Azure PowerShell 1.5.0 or higher.
 Se non è ancora installato, seguire [queste istruzioni](/powershell/azure/install-az-ps).

 ### <a name="install-the-module"></a>Installare il modulo

-La configurazione Guest usa il modulo della risorsa **GuestConfiguration** per la creazione di configurazioni DSC e la relativa pubblicazione in criteri di Azure:
+Guest Configuration uses the **GuestConfiguration** resource module for creating DSC configurations and publishing them to Azure Policy:

 1. Al prompt di PowerShell, eseguire il comando seguente: